dladden/next-openai-blog-generator/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+OpenAI's "Conversational AI" framework is designed to facilitate dynamic and interactive conversations.

+Roles:

+User: The User is you or the person interacting with the system.
+You provide input to the conversation and receive responses from the Assistant.
+Your inputs can be in the form of messages or prompts, and they guide the direction of the conversation.

+Assistant: The Assistant is the language model, such as GPT-3.5-turbo, which generates responses based on the conversation's context.
+It takes the messages from both the User and the System as input and generates a coherent and contextually relevant response.
+The Assistant's responses are designed to simulate natural conversation.

+System: The System is a part of the conversational setup that helps guide the behavior of the Assistant.
+It provides high-level instructions or context to the Assistant, helping it stay on topic or adopt a specific tone.
+The System's role is to influence the style, content, or behavior of the Assistant throughout the conversation.